A gift from you means more hope and healing for others. Donate today.

 Your doctor may order additional testing to rule out other conditions.
 Those tests can include blood, urine and/or spinal fluid samples, along with electromyography (EMG) or electroencephalography (EEG).

 Unfortunately, there is no cure for dystonia.
 But there are medications and treatments available to treat your symptoms and lessen your pain.
+Your specific treatment plan will be determined by the underlying cause of the dystonia.
+Treatments options may include:

 If your symptoms are severe and can’t be controlled with medication, you may be a candidate for a surgery called deep brain stimulation (DBS).
 A neurosurgeon implants electrodes in your brain and then connects them to a pacemaker-like device in your chest.
 The device sends pulses that can help stop the muscle spasms.
 Many patients see a significant reduction in symptoms after DBS surgery.